nepenth/knowledge-base/README.md

 ### Data Privacy <a name="data-privacy"></a>
-Data Privacy encompasses techniques for protecting sensitive information in technical systems, focusing on PII Anonymization to safeguard personal data in compliance with regulations like GDPR and CCPA, ensuring secure data handling in software applications.
+The 'Data Privacy' category focuses on techniques for protecting sensitive information, with an emphasis on PII Anonymization methods to safeguard personal data in compliance with regulations like GDPR and CCPA.

-(Word count: 30)
+(Word count: 24)
 *Subcategories: Pii Anonymization*
 *Items: 1*